Are grammar checkers needed for writers?

 It is a free (for the basic version, which most people may find suffice) grammar checking tool that can be used by both Windows and Mac users.
 No mobile version is available at this time.
 Desktop computer users only, for now.
 It works by copying and pasting your document’s text and pasting it into Grammarly’s editor using your browser, be it Internet Explorer (which I heard Microsoft plans to eliminate in the near future), Firefox, Safari, and Chrome (which may be the best browser to use it with as there is a Grammarly plug-in available free, from the Chrome Web Store.
 It works seamlessly with Facebook, Linked-In, Gmail, Tumbler, and Twitter, helping you to quickly check your body of text before submitting it).

 There is also a plug-in available for Microsoft Office suite, should you prefer to not have your work checked over the Web (which Grammerly insists that all of your documents are safe and are never shared with anybody else), or you like the idea of having a grammar tool integrated with something you already use for composing documents (Word) or emails (Outlook).
 Grammarly checks for 250 types of spelling, grammar, and punctuation errors, and enhances vocabulary usage.
 It only works with the English language, but considering that one quarter of the world’s population speaks at least some English, more that one billion are studying the language worldwide, 80% of computer data is processed and stored in English, more than half the world’s newspapers are published in English, and most satellite transmissions are carried in it, is probably the reason why.
+However, not everybody speaks English, meaning that the plug-in will be very difficult to use for some people.
+If this causes a problem for you and you are struggling to learn the English language, you might want to check out something like the Effortless English Club for some further support.

 If we thought the English language was complicated, how about the many other languages that have even more rules and variations of words that are used in many different types of situations (such as German – my father has explained to me many times how confusing his native tongue can be, even to Germans themselves).
 Maybe Grammarly will eventually come out with a version for other languages.
 If you want an even more intensive check of your work, step up to Grammarly Premium ($29.95/month, $59.95/quarterly, $139.95/yearly – all in USD) and you will have an additional 150 points of grammar checking (just how many different things can go wrong with your sentence structure, etc., is beyond me), as well as plagiarism detection and citation suggestions (when you have copied information from another source and should give credit to, or reference said source).